pdevine/docs/api/javascript/cursors/each_async.md

 # Description #

-Lazily iterate over a cursor, array or feed one element at a time. `eachAsync` always returns a promise that will be resolved once all rows are returned.
+Lazily iterate over a cursor, array, or feed one element at a time. `eachAsync` always returns a promise that will be resolved once all rows are returned.

-The first, required function passed to `eachAsync` takes one or two arguments, both functions: a callback to process each row as it is emitted, and an optional callback which will be executed when all row processing is completed.
+The first, required function passed to `eachAsync` takes either one or two functions as arguments.
+The first is a callback to process each row as it is emitted; the second is an optional callback which will be executed when all row processing is completed.

 ```js
 function(rowProcess[, final])
 ```

-The `rowProcess` callback receives the row as its first argument; it may also take an optional second argument, which is a callback function to be executed when all rows have been processed.
+The `rowProcess` callback receives the row as its first argument; it may also take an optional second argument, which is a callback function to be executed after each row has been processed.

 ```js
 function(row[, rowFinished])